nealbob/nealbob.github.io/_posts/2026-9-21-greatest-team.md

 ## Glass half-full or glass half-empty

 For some Geelong fans the pain of the near misses and the nagging feeling that premierships have been "left on the table" is hard to take.
-At the same time, by just about any statistical measure other than premierships, Geelong have been the best-performing team since 1990.
+At the same time, by just about any statistical measure other than premierships, Geelong have been the best-performed team since 1990.
 And most other teams, except Brisbane and Hawthorn, would probably take Geelong's record if they could.
 When you think about it like this, being an unhappy Geelong supporter in 2026 would seem like extreme ingratitude.